 Reduce traffic fatalities

-Vision Zero can be used to solicit transportation hazards and dangerous traffic behaviors on roadways from bikers, drivers, and pedestrians using public streets.
+Vision Zero can be used to solicit transportation hazards and dangerous traffic behaviors on roadways from bikers, drivers, pedestrians and others using public streets.

 Organize foundational data